sagemath/trac_to_gh/Issue 7483.md

         self.sage().execute(input, os.path.abspath(self.data_directory()))
 ```

-That 'exec ' line in the middle is just sitting there making a string that is just discareded!?!?
+That 'exec ' line in the middle is just sitting there making a string that is just discarded?

+The issue is that I thought I had fully implemented moving all preparsing to the worksheet process (out of the server).
+Unfortunately, I didn't -- in fact, I only figured out how to do it, but didn't finish.

 Issue created by migration from https://trac.sagemath.org/ticket/7483